 Here at OceanView, Marcia enjoys the Women's Book Group and quilting; pre-pandemic she and Ken could both be found at BYOBs and the movies.
-(MB)
+(MB) (Sadly, Ken passed away in 2023.)

 As his health failed, Ralph Rogers wanted to ensure continued security and quality of life for his wife, Lyall.
 Together they chose OceanView.
 Sadly, Ralph lived for only two months after they moved into the Lodge and Lyall is tremendously grateful to the staff members and residents who reached out and took good care of her at that time.